Astrology

 Modality – Mutable

-Ruling planet – Neptun
+Ruling planet – Neptune

 Characteristics: Subconscious actions and attitudes, all that is secret and hidden, privacy, refuge, seclusion and retreating, prison, intuition, addictions, healing.